Senegal

 Itinerary (Click to see more)

 Day 3: We’ll venture farther east to the area around Podor and Gamadji Sare.
-Here, where the Sahel borders the Sahara, the acacias and low scrub are home to some classic birds of the region—Cricket Warbler, the tiny Sennar Penduline Tit, Little Grey Woodpecker, and Golden Nightjar.
-Only the first is relatively easy to find, but by carefully searching the acacia groves, we hope to see them all.
+Here, where the Sahel borders the Sahara, the acacias and low scrub are home to some classic birds of the region—Cricket Warbler, the tiny Sennar Penduline-Tit, Little Grey Woodpecker, and Golden Nightjar.
 Other species we can expect include African Collared and Namaqua Doves, Sudan Golden Sparrow, both Black and Rufous-tailed Scrub-Robins, and Senegal Batis.
-There should be many European migrants about including Western Olivaceous and Western Bonelli’s Warblers, Woodchat Shrike, Western Black-eared Wheatear, and perhaps even the recently split Atlas Wheatear.
+There should be many European migrants about including Woodchat Shrike and both Western Olivaceous and Western Bonelli’s Warblers, while Western Black-eared Wheatear is also possible, and perhaps even the recently split Atlas Wheatear.
 When in an ecological frontier like this, there is always the chance of a surprise—for example, the recent establishment of Horus Swift as a breeding species, a mere 1,000 miles from its nearest known colonies.
 Night in Gamadji Sare.

 Day 7: Nearby, an area of open dry country holds one of the tour’s star birds, the taxonomically and geographically enigmatic Quail-plover.
 Now considered an aberrant buttonquail, it is nowhere common or regular in its huge range across the drier parts of West and East Africa.
 If the previous season’s rainfall has been good, we’ll have a realistic chance of finding one in the dry bush and savannah.
-However, it may require a lot of walking to locate one.
-Other species could include Temminck’s Courser, Horsfield’s Bushlark, and Sahel Paradise-Whydah, while up in the skies we’ll be alert for Beaudouin’s Snake Eagle and possibly Bateleur.
+Please note that sometimes locating one requires a lot of walking.
+Other species could include Temminck’s Courser, Singing Bushlark, and Sahel Paradise-Whydah, while up in the skies we’ll be alert for Beaudouin’s Snake-Eagle and possibly Bateleur.
 As Quail-plover is such an important bird we’ve given over most of the day to look for it.
-After our hopeful success we’ll drive to the town of Kaolack.
-If time permits, we’ll spend the afternoon along the river close to the town.
-Here we’ll be looking for another key species for the tour: the beautiful Scissor-tailed Kite.
+After our hopes for success, we’ll drive to the town of Kaolack.
+If time permits, we’ll spend the afternoon along the river close to the town where we’ll be looking for another key species for the tour, the beautiful Scissor-tailed Kite.
 As the day wears on, large numbers of these graceful birds gather to roost on a riverine island, along with equally impressive numbers of Lesser Kestrels.
 These numbers do vary according to local conditions, ranging from many hundreds to many thousands.
 Nearby is an area of scrub that will give us our first chance for Savile’s Bustard.

 Days 10-12: Continuing southeast, we’ll approach the border with Mali and the bustling town of Kedougou.
 There is a lot to look for here with the extremely range-restricted Mali (or Kulikoro) Firefinch high on our list, although we’ll have to check carefully as there are four other firefinch species possible!
 On one full day, we’ll head to the village of Dindefelo, located at the base of an imposing escarpment.
-The drive can produce some excellent birding, and we’ll be on lookout for Fox Kestrel, Four-banded Sandgrouse, and Sun Lark, while other possibilities include Abyssinian Ground Hornbill, Yellow Penduline-Tit, Exclamatory Paradise-Whydah, Western Violet-backed Sunbird, and White Helmetshrike.
+The drive can produce some excellent birding, and we’ll be on lookout for Fox Kestrel, Four-banded Sandgrouse, and Sun Lark, while other possibilities include Abyssinian Ground Hornbill, Yellow Penduline-Tit, Exclamatory Paradise-Whydah, Western Violet-backed Sunbird, and White-crested Helmetshrike.
 As we approach the escarpment, we should encounter a new set of species.
 Neumann’s Starling is restricted to rocky areas in the Sahel and is hard to find in most places, but here we have a realistic chance.
-Under the shade of the tall trees, Violet Turaco, Narina’s Trogon, Yellow-breasted Apalis, Green-headed Sunbird, Snowy-crowned Robin-chat, and African Paradise-Flycatcher can be expected, while Rock Martins quarter on the cliffs and Orange-cheeked Waxbills forage among the houses.
-There should as well be more Mali Firefinch and Pygmy Sunbird, and Gosling’s Bunting likes these wooded and rocky slopes.
-Other possibilities could include White-fronted Black Chat and Pied-winged Swallow.
-With three nights here, we’ll have plenty of time to hopefully catch up with all of our targets.
+Under the shade of the tall trees, Violet Turaco, Narina’s Trogon, Yellow-breasted Apalis, Green-headed Sunbird, Snowy-crowned Robin-Chat, and African Paradise-Flycatcher can be expected, while Red-throated Crag-Martin patrol the cliffs and Orange-cheeked Waxbill forage among the houses.
+There should as well be more Mali Firefinch and Pygmy Sunbird, and Gosling’s Bunting likes the wooded and rocky slopes.
+Other possibilities could include White-fronted Black-Chat and Dybowski’s Twinspot.
+With three nights here, we should have plenty of time to catch up with all of our targets.
 Nights in Kédougou.

 Day 14: We’ll have all morning to bird around Wassadou, cleaning up on anything we may have missed before driving to the town of Kolda.
 Night in Kolda.

 Day 15: We’ll continue west to the town of Ziguinchor in the remote region of Basse Casamance, the most southwesterly province of Senegal and separated from most of the country by The Gambia.
-We’ll check in to our hotel then spend the afternoon birding locally.
+Along the way we’ll make a stop at a forest reserve to stretch our legs and see what we can find.
+We’ll check in to our hotel later in the afternoon, then spend the afternoon birding locally.

-Day 17: We have the morning to explore this fascinating region and in particular search for another highly localized species - the distinctive Capuchin Babbler.
-Good numbers of them inhabit this forest, along with Senegal Parrots and Red-bellied Paradise-flycatchers.
+Day 17: We'll have the morning to explore this fascinating region and in particular search for another highly localized species - the distinctive Capuchin Babbler.
+Good numbers of them inhabit this forest, along with Senegal Parrots and Red-bellied Paradise-Flycatchers.
 As if Capuchin Babblers were not hard enough to see in West Africa, a new proposal to split the species into three has resulted in the birds from Senegal to the western Ivory Coast becoming ‘Grey-hooded’ Capuchin Babblers.
 If we have time, we’ll search an area of marshes and dry paddy fields looking for such localized species as Quailfinch and Yellow-throated Longclaw.
-The weavers here are worthy of close attention too, as Red-headed Quelea is possible among the many Red-billed Queleas and Yellow-crowned Bishops.
+Close attention to quelea could turn up Red-headed among the many Red-billed Queleas and Yellow-crowned Bishops.
 Our luck with waterbirds will depend on water levels but wintering Montagu’s Harriers and circling vultures should feature.
-In the afternoon we’ll catch a domestic flight back to Dakar in time for our evening flights home.
+In the afternoon we’ll catch a domestic flight back to Dakar where the tour concludes in time for evening flights home.

 Tour Information (Click to see more)